raftario/bsqmu/README.md

 * [adb](https://www.xda-developers.com/install-adb-windows-macos-linux/)
 * [Java](https://www.java.com/)

-You must also enable Developer Mode on your Quest.
+You must also [enable Developer Mode](https://developer.oculus.com/documentation/quest/latest/concepts/mobile-device-setup-quest/) on your Quest.

 ## Usage

-You will have to start the program from a CLI to preserve your PATH if you are not using Windows.
+If you're on Windows, just double click `bsqmu.exe` to start it.
+If you're on UNIX, you will have to start the program from a CLI to preserve your PATH.
 Once it's started, just choose your options and patch.

 ## License